Improving the review process

 If your paper is accepted for a PSD session, you are expected to be a discussant for another paper.

 Authors who want to submit a paper must be EAA members in the year of the congress for which they submit.
-If you are not a member, you will be asked to subscribe for membership 2016 before being allowed to submit.
+If you want to submit a paper for the EAA Annual Congress 2017 and you are not yet an EAA member 2017, you will be asked to subscribe for membership 2017 before being allowed to submit.

 As a consolidated EAA policy, each individual is limited to one personal appearance on the programme as a presenting author.
 This policy precludes acceptance of papers for more than one presentation.
 In other words, an author can submit and present only one paper.
 However a presenter can always be a non-presenting co-author on additional papers.